First Aid Training Courses

 - Be able to assess an incident.

-- Be able to manage an unresponsive casualty who is not breathing normally.
+- Managing an unresponsive casualty who is having difficulty breathing.

 - Basic use of an AED (automated external defibrillator).